r-spatialecology/vectormetrics/README.md

 ## Mean squareness
 vm_l_square_mn(vector_landscape)
-#> MULTIPOLYGON geometry provided.
-You may want to cast it to separate polygons with 'get_patches()'.
-#> MULTIPOLYGON geometry provided.
-You may want to cast it to separate polygons with 'get_patches()'.
-#> MULTIPOLYGON geometry provided.
-You may want to cast it to separate polygons with 'get_patches()'.
 #> # A tibble: 1 × 5
 #>   level     class id    metric value
 #>   <chr>     <chr> <chr> <chr>  <dbl>